Booting target device with BCWipe Total Wipeout

-Once you've finished all steps in BCWipe Total WipeOut Configuration Wizard you have a bootable USB / CD in hand.
+Once you've finished all steps in BCWipe Total WipeOut Configuration Wizard you have a bootable USB / CD or an EXE file on your hands.

-The next step is to start BCWipe Total WipeOut Wiping Utility off that USB / CD on the device, the drives in need to be erased are connected to.
+The next step is to start BCWipe Total WipeOut Wiping Utility off that USB / CD / EXE on the device, the drives in need to be erased are connected to.
+Below we will review the steps to do so for USB and CD and for EXE.

 Step 1.
 Plug the USB / insert the CD in the target device